vggls/medical_xai/README.md

-Motivated from this theoretical result, we want to quantify the quality of the Grad-CAM and HiResCAM attribution maps in the above setting and examine if the AOPC, Max- Sensitivity and HAAS metrics favour the HiResCAM attribution map.
+Motivated from this theoretical result, we want to quantify the quality of the Grad-CAM and HiResCAM attribution maps in the above setting and examine if the AOPC, Max- Sensitivity and HAAS metrics can distinguish between the faithful and non-faithful attribution maps.

-An example case is presented in the ***example_xrays*** folder of this repo, for the [Covid-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).

 ## Main Sources
   - [1] GradCAM: https://arxiv.org/pdf/1610.02391.pdf